-A new methodology for extraction of logical rules from data has been presented.
+A new methodology for extraction of logical rules from data has been presented and many aspects of this process discussed.
 Neural networks - either density estimation (FSM) or constrained multilayered perceptrons (MLPs) - are used to obtain initial sets of rules.
-FSM is trained either directly with the rectangular functions or making a smooth transition from biradial functions.
-[9] or trapezoidal functions to rectangular functions.
+FSM is trained either directly with the rectangular functions or making a smooth transition from biradial functions [9] or trapezoidal functions to rectangular functions.
 MLPs are trained with constraints that change them into networks processing logical functions, either by simplification of typical MLPs or by incremental construction of networks performing logical functions.
 In this paper we have used mostly the C-MLP2LN constructive method since it requires less experimentation with various network structures.

-The method of successive regularizations introduced by Ishikawa [23] has several features in common with our MLP2LN approach and is capable (although in our opinion it requires more effort to select the initial network architecture) of producing similar results [24].
+The method of successive regularizations introduced by Ishikawa [28] has several features in common with our MLP2LN approach and is capable (although in our opinion it requires more effort to select the initial network architecture) of producing similar results [29].
 Specific form of the cost function as well as the C-MLP2LN constructive algorithm in which neurons are added and then connections are deleted, seems to be rather different from other algorithms used for logical rule extraction so far [2].
 Neural and machine learning methods should serve only for feature selection and initialization of sets of rules, with final optimization done using global minimization (or search) procedures.
 Optimization leads to rules that are more accurate and simpler, providing in addition sets of rules with different reliability.

 Using C-MLP2LN hybrid methodology simplest logical description for several benchmark problems (Iris, mushroom) has been found and perfect solutions were obtained for the three monk problems.
 For many medical datasets (only 3 were shown here) very simple and highly accurate results were obtained.
 It is not quite clear why logical rules work so well, for example in the hypothyroid or the Wisconsin breast cancer case obtaining accuracy which is better than that of any other classifier.
 One possible explanation for the medical data is that the classes labeled "sick" or "healthy" have really fuzzy character.
 If the doctors are forced to make yes-no diagnosis they may fit the results of tests to specific intervals, implicitly using crisp logical rules.
 Logical rules given in this paper were actually used by us to initialize MLPs but high accuracy is preserved only with extremely steep slopes of sigmoidal functions.
-In any case the approach presented here is ready to be used in real world applications and we are at present applying it to complex medical and psychometric data.